deekej/vim-ultimate-IDE/README.md

-# VIM - Congiguration for ultimate IDE
+# VIM - Congiguration for ultimate IDE experience

 I have been using VIM for almost 10 years now, and after being so much used to it, I couldn't make a switch to some existing IDEs, no matter how I tried.
 As many other people, I felt it was too complicated for many tasks, and was seriously lacking in other areas, so I've decided to give a try to 'making VIM the ultimate IDE for writing & code development'.
 It was after I have found these 2 amazing articles: